iperf3 Development

 vi configure.ac # update version parameter in AC_INIT

-vi src/iperf3.1 # update manpage revision date if needed
+vi src/iperf3.1 # update manpage revision date (only if needed)

-vi src/libiperf.3 # update manpage revision date if needed
+vi src/libiperf.3 # update manpage revision date (only if needed)

 git commit -a # commit changes to the local repository only